mdanwarmansuri/exploreHub/README.md

 ### ExploreHub

 ## Overview
 This project is a fullstack web application with a React.js frontend, a Node.js/Express backend, and a MySQL database.
-A web application where users can post famous places, make friends and see and interact to their posts.
+It is a web app where users can post famous places, make friends and see and interact to their posts.

 ## Table of Contents
 - [Overview](#overview)